Looking Through BMO Life Insurance Reviews?

 BUT if you are like most people, that doesn’t apply to you.

-After doing a financial needs analysis most of my clients are shocked to see what the numbers are to continue life, as usual, .
+After doing a quick financial needs calculation most people are shocked to see how much money it really costs to maintain their family’s lifestyle, .
 For example, let’s talk about a couple that thinks they’ll be just fine with $250K of coverage for a stay at home parent.

-The argument is this parent doesn’t even earn an income, so $250K is even overkill.
+The argument being that this parent doesn’t even earn an income…so $250K must be overkill.

 NOPE!
 This parent adds serious value as they take care of the kids, do all the driving, cooking, cleaning and organizing.

 So how does that pan out over 10 or 15 years?
 So let’s take the lowest figure for 10 years because the kids are young.
-That’s $500K before you consider ANYTHING else.
+That’s $40,000 multiplied by 10 years = $400K before you consider ANYTHING else.
 Do you see what I mean?

 Planning is KEY!